gabrielcolmena/company_analysis/README.md

 ## Usage

-Put the tickers to read on an `input.csv` file then run
+Create an `input.csv` file with the tickers to analyze (sample below), then run
 ```bash
 python script.py
 ```
 File sample `input.csv`

 ```